cornelcroi/edge-atlas/posts/application-performance/china-delivery.md

 ---
 title: 'Content delivery in China'
-metaDesc: 'Companies who operate business in China, consider deploying local infrastructure to overcome the performance and availability challenges of traversing the Great Firewall of China (GFW).'
+metaDesc: 'Companies who operate business in China, consider deploying local infrastructure to overcome the performance and availability challenges of traversing the Great Firewall of China.'
 socialImage: static-assets/china-delivery-global-origin.png
 ---
 ## Overview